Naturopathy, we hear about it, but often we don't really know what it is.

-A revitalization cure consists of adopting a diet rich in macro and micronutrients, antioxidants and anti-inflammatory in order to fill any deficiencies.
+A revitalization cure consists of adopting a diet rich in macro and micronutrients, antioxidants and anti-inflammatories in order to fill in any deficiencies.

 It also makes it possible to limit sources of stress, to resume physical activity and to regain a state of general well-being.

-Three techniques are mainly used in naturopathy: nutrition, physical activity, mental management.
+Three techniques are mainly used in naturopathy: nutrition, physical activity and mental management.

-These “major” techniques because they are systematically used.
+These techniques are called “major” because they are systematically used.
 The others are optional and will be advised according to the profile of the client and the specialization of the practitioner.

-Among these other techniques we find: breathing techniques, manual techniques, reflex, energy and vibration techniques.
+Among these other techniques we find: breathing techniques, manual techniques, reflexes, energy and vibrations.